Cwantic/Documentation/Python/chatGPT.md

 ![Image](../Images/chatGPT1.jpg)

-1. Write your question in english our in your native language
+1. Write your question in English our in your native language
 2. Submit
 3. ChatGPT will answer